-The "Other" fluid selection is intended for the fluids which are not listed in the previous paragraphs and where no flow calculation but only totalization of the flow signal is required.
+The "Electric power" fluid selection is intended for electrical power measurement.
+In this case no flow calculation is required.
+Input signal from electric power meter is received and only totalization is performed, the electric power is totalized.

-Example of such measurement is the electrical power measurement.

 The unit for the input channel representing the flow rate (in case of the electrical power measurement) shall be selected as MW or MVA in this case.

-The flow meter shall be selected as "Other".
+The flow meter shall be selected as "Electric power meter".

 No data page will appear in this case.
-Message ""Other fluid selected" and "Other flow meter selected" will appear on the screen for fluid and flow meter selection respectively.
+Message ""Fluid electric power selected" and "Electric power meter selected" will appear on the screen for fluid and flow meter selection respectively.